 Light Commercial Vehicles (Categories N1 (ii), N1 (iii) and N2);

-WLTP will introduce much more realistic testing conditions.
+WLTP introduced much more realistic testing conditions.
 These include:

 The standardised NEDC applied for all passenger vehicles and light commercial vehicles.
 It was introduced by the European Union in 1992 in order to provide comparable values for fuel/energy consumption.

-WLTP replaces the NEDC measuring procedure.
+WLTP replaced the NEDC measuring procedure.
 New test parameters target more realistic values.
 See below how the procedures differ:

 The Real Driving Emissions (RDE) test measures the pollutants, such as NOx, emitted by passenger vehicles while driven on the road.
 RDE does not replace the WLTP laboratory test, but complements it.
 RDE ensures that passenger vehicles deliver low emissions over on-road conditions.
 Europe is the first region in the world to introduce such testing, marking a major leap in the testing of car emissions.